 Can Canine Distemper Spread to Other Animals?

-Yes, CDV can affect animals like foxes, wolves, and lions, but domestic dogs are most susceptible.
+Yes, CDV can infect animals such as foxes, wolves, and lions, but domestic dogs are the most susceptible.

 Is Canine Distemper Fatal in Dogs?